atyrin/kbtqa-plugin/readme.md

 ### Shows the latest tooling versions
 An action available in the `Tools` menu.
 It will show all available versions from maven repositories for different tools.
 KGP from stable/dev and experimental channels.
 AGP from google repo.
+KSP and Dokka from maven central.

 # Updates